 Note: This guide covers Final Cut Pro X only.
 Other outputs are available with Apple Compressor.

-1. In order to enable HDR outputs in Final Cut Pro, we first need to change the color processing of the Library.
-To do this, select the Library from the left of the app, then click Modify in the Library Properties on the right of the app.
+1. To enable HDR outputs in Final Cut Pro, we first need to change the Library's color processing.
+To do this, select the Library from the left of the app, then click Modify in the Library Properties on the app's right.
 In the window that comes up, select Wide Gamut HDR.

 5. From there, you can set up all the usual options with a Frame.io upload like auto-versioning and saving the output locally.
 Additionally, you can render a ProRes file locally and upload manually if you do not have the Frame.io FCPX Integration.

-For more information and latest updates, learn more from Apple FCP X Support.
+For more information and the latest updates, learn more from Apple FCP X Support.